Kosovo Serbs clash with police over smuggler arrests | DW | 13.10.2021

 Several ethnic Serbs and police have been injured in clashes after an operation targeting smuggling gangs in northern Kosovo.
 Regional tensions remain high after a standoff between Serbia and Kosovo over border controls.

-At least 10 Serbs and 10 police officers were injured on Wednesday in clashes that broke out after police carried out raids on suspected smugglers in an ethnic Serb area of northern Kosovo.
+At least 10 Serbs and six police officers were injured on Wednesday in clashes that broke out after police carried out raids on suspected smugglers in an ethnic Serb area of northern Kosovo.

 The incidents come at a time when relations between Kosovo and Serbia are at a particularly low ebb after a row last month sparked by Kosovo's ban on cars with Serbian registration plates entering its territory, which came in response to Serbia's similar yearslong ban on vehicles traveling the other way.